 Vietnam witnessed significant recent developments related to transfer pricing, e-commerce activities, and the application of e-invoices.
 Transfer Pricing Decree No. 20/2017/ND-CP guiding the implementation of transfer pricing (Decree 20) and guiding circular 41/2017/TT-BTC (Circular 41) entered into effect from 1 May 2017.
-In 2018 and 2019, various rulings guiding the implementation of Decree 20 and Circular 41 were issued.
-An amendment of Decree No. 20/2017 on transfer pricing is being finalised, which proposes, inter alia, easing up the cap ratio of interest expenses under Decree 20.
-There was also a draft Decree amending Decree 20 released for public consultation recently.

 In addition, aiming to enhance the management and taxation of e-commerce transactions, the Ministry of Finance (MoF) has circulated a draft Decree, which includes in its scope organisations operating e-commerce platforms and websites, transporters of the goods, customs brokers, as well as the exporters and importers.
 An e-commerce activity management system will be developed by the General Department of Customs (GDC).
 Export and import declarations will be processed 24/7 via this system, and the system will inter-connect and exchange information with the National Single Window and other existing management systems of the GDC.
-The MoF has also included the guidance in a draft circular guiding Law on Tax Administration on tax registration, declaration, and payment for foreign contractors who operate in e-commerce or do business via digital platforms and other businesses without having a physical presence in Vietnam.
+The MoF would also include the guidance in a draft circular guiding Law on Tax Administration on tax registration, declaration, and payment for foreign contractors who operate in e-commerce or do business via digital platforms and other businesses without having a physical presence in Vietnam.
 This is expected to affect foreign companies conducting business with Vietnamese companies and individuals using an online platform.

 The National Assembly ratified Law No. 45/2019/QH14 amending the Labour Code on 20 November 2019.
 The amended Code took effect from 1 January 2021.